CreativeSynergeticSolutions/COC170AHCI/README.md

 For use with text inputs only.

-Use by adding the following to your head.
+Use by adding the following to your head, and including the files.
+The files can be found under Outfit 2 at the moment.
 ```html
 <link rel="stylesheet" href="stylesheets/keyboard.css">
 <script type="text/javascript" src="javascripts/keyboard.js"></script>